 One property in a two property set: One half stated rent

-Two properties in a three property set: Full stated rent
+Two properties in a two property set: Full stated rent

 (As usual, all deals must be conducted before you shake the dice.
 Houses can be sold at half market value to bank, property must be equally distributed on your properties.)